“I don’t have to be a management consultant.” Lessons from before I knew that.

 Directly after the Tribe, I started a one-year career break from work, with the aim of exploring different curiosities.
 This was entirely inspired from Escape – I could never have given myself permission to take ‘time out’ prior to the Tribe.

 6 months into my sabbatical and I’m doing a lot more with cartooning and various small projects; whether that’s creating my own research projects on topics that interest me, or volunteering with organisations I am interested in, like Sofar Sounds.

 I was fortunate to have some savings but I do have to be careful how I spend my money now that I’m not ‘working for a salary’.
 I moved back in with family as well to help me save on rent, which I’m incredibly thankful for.

 But despite the ‘no income’ or moving back in with family, or all the uncertainty and emotional ups and downs, I am feeling so much more comfortable about where I am today and who I am, compared to one year ago.
 I’ve learned to sit in the discomfort of the unknown and trust my gut.
 If I am drawn to something, I now give myself permission to follow it, without knowing where it will lead; accepting that it might not lead anywhere concrete, but that I will always gain something from it.

 Most of all, I am excited about redefining myself to myself; letting me see a different side of me.
 I don’t have to be a management consultant.
 There are a plethora of opportunities for me out there and I can find the ones that excite me if I let myself.

-If you’re curious about our Tribe programmes, click here to find out more.
+If you’re curious about our career change course, click here to find out more.